NOTE: Analysis is mixed in with the relation of

 How does Hawk know that something is happening?
 And why does he look into the eyes of the audience as a transition is made to the Red Room?

 Glastonbury Grove, located in the fictional Ghostwood National Forest near Twin Peaks, has come to be nearly as famed as the Red Room but was a minimal presence in the original series, not seen until the end of "The Path to the Black Lodge" episode as BOB stepped out of the other dimension of the Red Room into the grove, and its name not mentioned until the final episode.
 Owl Cave was instead a focus before this, and it would seem that the discovery of a petroglyph map at Owl Cave, on which symbols representing Glastonbury Grove are represented, was needed before Glastonbury Grove itself could/would be introduced.
 Symbols on the petroglyph were said, by Major Briggs, to show that when Saturn and Jupiter are aligned the the grove opens to the Black Lodge.
-This might instead be presumed to be a symbolic planetary alignment for entrances and exits from the lodge at the grove have nothing to do with physical planetary alignments.
+This might instead be a symbolic planetary alignment, for entrances and exits from the lodge at the grove have nothing to do with physical planetary alignments.

 Glastonbury Grove brings in legends of the Holy Grail as well as King Arthur.
 The legend of Joseph of Arimathea gives him as having carried with him the Holy Grail to the isle of Avalon.
 Arriving on the isle, he thrust his staff in the ground and from this staff sprang the Glastonbury Thorn.
-At the base of the Tor (a hill), at the entrance to the underworld, he buried the Holy Grail and from this arose a spring called the Chalice Well that would give eternal youth to any who drank from it.
+At the base of the Tor (a hill), at the entrance to the underworld, he buried the Holy Grail.
+From this arose a spring called the Chalice Well that would give eternal youth to any who drank from it.
 King Arthur was given as being buried at Glastonbury Abbey.